typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 }
 ```

-So, our aim is to create an echo server that does not require a thread per
+So, let's say our new goal is to create an echo server that does not require a
-connected socket to wait on the blocking `read()` method.
-If we use a network
+thread per connected socket to wait on the blocking `read()` method.
+If we use a
-library that avoids or at limits blocking operations, we could then combine that
+network library that avoids or at limits blocking operations, we could then
-with `async` to create such non-blocking server.
-And Java NIO can be helpful
+combine that with `async` to create such non-blocking server.
+And Java NIO can
-here.
-While Java NIO does have some blocking method (`Selector`'s `select()`),
+be helpful here.
+While Java NIO does have some blocking method (`Selector`'s
-it allows to build servers that do not require a thread per connected client:
+`select()`), it allows to build servers that do not require a thread per
-`select()` will return those 'channels' (such as `SochetChannel`) that have data
+connected client: `select()` will return those 'channels' (such as
-available to read from, then processing of the incoming data can be split among
+`SochetChannel`) that have data available to read from, then processing of the
-threads of a size-bounded pool.
-This way, a thread-per-client approach is not
+incoming data can be split among threads of a size-bounded pool.
+This way, a
-needed.
-Java NIO2 or netty could also be applicable to this scenario.
-We leave
+thread-per-client approach is not needed.
+Java NIO2 or netty could also be
-as a final exercise to implement again our echo server but this time using an
+applicable to this scenario.
+We leave as a final exercise to implement again our
-async lib.
+echo server but this time using an async lib.

 ## Conclusion